samiconductor/chromiarm/ROADMAP.md

 __Subject to Change__:

 Suggested modifications to the roadmap are welcome.
-Submit an [issue](https://github.com/samiconductor/chromiarm/issues/new) describing what you would like and how it should work.
+Add your thoughts to an existing [issue](https://github.com/samiconductor/chromiarm/issues) or [submit a new issue](https://github.com/samiconductor/chromiarm/issues/new) describing what you would like and how it should work.

 __Not Doing__: